kubernetes/kops/ROADMAP.md

 ## UPCOMING RELEASES

-### kops 1.11
+### kops 1.17

-* Full support for Kubernetes 1.11
+* Full support for Kubernetes 1.17
-* Alpha support for bundles (etcd-manager is the test case)
-* etcd3 will be the default for newly created clusters.
-  - Existing clusters will continue to run etcd2 but will be prompted to upgrade to 3.
-The upgrade will become mandatory in 1.12.
-* Default to Debian stretch images which increase support for newer instance types
-* Improvements to the release process that will make it easier for community members to cut releases.

-### kops 1.12
+### kops 1.18

-* Full support for Kubernetes 1.12
+* Full support for Kubernetes 1.18
-* Improvements to etcd3 support
+* Support for Containerd as an alternate container runtime
+* Surging and greater parallelism in rolling updates

 ## UPCOMING FEATURES
 NB: These are features that are in process and may be introduced behind flags or in alpha capacity but are not explicitly targeting specific releases.